Yiming-Gao/UIUC-Spring-2018/Full-Time/ABTesting.md

 The answer lies in the tendency of the human mind to underestimate the scope of natural random behavior.
 Hypothesis testing is to protect researchers from being fooled by random chance.

 ### Null hypothesis
-Any effect you observe is due to random chance.
+It embodies the notion that any effect you observe is due to random chance.
+The *hypothesis test* assumes that the null hypothesis is true, and tests whether the effect you observe is a reasonable outcome of that model.